Keith-ngaira/Keith-ngaira/README.md

 # 💫 About Me:
-I am Keith Ngaira.<br>A young full-stack developer who studied Information Technology at Jomo Kenyatta University of Agriculture and Technology. < I'm a dedicated programmer with a strong interest in C++, JavaScript,GO and Flutter development.
+I am Keith Ngaira.<br>A young full-stack developer who studied Information Technology at Jomo Kenyatta University of Agriculture and Technology.
+I'm a dedicated programmer with a strong interest in C++, JavaScript, TypeScript, GO and Flutter development.
 I specialize in system integrations, SIP-based communication (PJSIP), and backend solutions.
 My work revolves around building scalable,frontend and efficient applications, whether it's real-time communication systems, APIs, or cross-platform apps.
 Always exploring new technologies and contributing to open-source projects.